DefinetlyNotAI/AlgoPy/ReadMe.md

 - Powerful logging system for tracking application events and errors.
 - Efficient sorting and searching algorithms for quick data manipulation.
-- Easy-to-use API for rapid integration into projects.
+- Easy-to-use Library for rapid integration into projects.

 ## Getting Started